West Allotment: Subsidence

-A small number of properties in the area were found to have subsidence damage early in 2016.
+A small number of properties in the area known as Bayfields were found to have subsidence damage early in 2016.
 Investigations by the Coal Authority to find out the cause of the ground movement concluded that the surface damage at Bayfield was probably as a result of historical shallow coal mining.
 It was found necessary to demolish some properties, with compensation to the residents.

+The historical mining was from a period long before any requirements were in place to keep records, the mining would have ranged from Bell Pits to shallow drift mines.
+The developer made numerous boreholes to check the underground conditions, depending on the borehole spacing it is fairly easy to miss a small underground feature, a balance between what is practical and economically viable when carrying out site investigations.